jamesloper/lemontron/lemontron/build-guide.md

     content = "You just built the whole thing.
 Now wash up, you're probably covered in solder fumes." %}

     {% include step.html
-    title = "You've reached the end!"
-    image = "calibration---adjust-screw.jpg"
+    title = "Sike you've not reached the end!" image = "calibration---adjust-screw.jpg"
     content = "Use the handy guide to do your one-time calibration." buttonTitle="Guide &rarr; How to Calibrate"